Privacy Policy - Family Horizons Course

 Your privacy matters to us.
 Here's what you need to know:

-✓ We only collect your name, email, and postcode area - nothing about your child
+✓ We only collect your name, email, postcode area, and optionally your child’s school name - nothing else about your child

 ✓ Schools and services only see a total number (when it's 5+) - they cannot identify individual families